coolpalani/k8s-cluster/README.md

-Deploy kubernetes on the fly, the project creates a ``master node and two minions nodes``, it uses **Vagrant** with **KVM** as infrastecture provider (IaaS) and **Ansible** as configuration manager to automatically have a ready and functional **kubernetes cluster** in less than 10 minutes.
+Deploy kubernetes on the fly, the project creates a ``master node and two minions nodes``, it uses **Vagrant** with **KVM** as infrastecture provider (IaaS) and **Ansible** as configuration manager to automatically have a ready and functional **kubernetes cluster** in less than 15 minutes.

 ## 1. Pre-requisites

-* Localhost machine with Linux distribution or OS Mac
+* Localhost machine with Linux distribution or Mac OS
 * KVM
 * Vagrant 1.8.1 or higher
 * Vagrant libvirt plugin for KVM